livelace/mosquito/README.md

 * Support as data source: RSS, Twitter.
 * Support regexp for content filtering.
 * Support regexp actions for content processing.
+* Support for offline mode.
+Save data to database if a SMTP server is not reachable.

 ### Available actions: